samalnurseitova7-creator/expensetracker_bot/README.md

 ## Notes:

-The project is designed to run in Google Collab, so no local environment setup is required.
+The project is designed to run in Google Collab, so no local environment setup is required